JoseBambora/PersonalProjects/JDAExtension/README.md

 ## Configuration steps

-This extension need some environmental variable defined at `.env` file.
+This extension needs some environmental variable defined in `.env` file.
 The information needed for this file is on the file `.env.default`.

 ## Features